-How and why need Accelerometer and gyroscope
+How and Why Need Accelerometer And Gyroscope

 There are two functions mentioned above, which should be made sure in multifunctional glow sticks, and those functions are both relative with action recognition algorithm and acceleration.

-The new action recognition
+The Gestures Recognition

-First of all, function 1, shaking in different directions the glow sticks will display different colors of light.
-There are three postures or actions those should be identified by the sticks, here the accelerometer and gyroscope can be used to analyse or recognize those postures.
+At First, function 1, shaking in different directions the glow sticks will display different colors of light.
+There are two kinds of movements or gestures those should be identified by the sticks, here the accelerometer and gyroscope can be used to analyze or recognize those movements; at same time, recording the times of shaking.

-Action 1: shaking the sticks in perpendicular to the body, the stick should display blue color.
+Action 1: shaking sticks in perpendicular to the body, the stick should display blue color.
+In detail,